Densho: The Japanese American Legacy Project Programs

 Recent Successes and Current Challenges

-Over the last two years, Densho has added over 200 new oral histories to its online archive, launched a new 350 article online encyclopedia, and trained over 500 classroom teachers.
-Densho's work in historic preservation and education has been recognized by awards from NPower, the Washington State Historical Society, the Japanese American Citizens League, Humanities Washington, the American Library Association, Microsoft Technology for Good, and the Microsoft Alumni Foundation
+Densho recently received the 2014 Stetson Kennedy “Vox Populi” Award of the Oral History Association and the 2013 Hamer-Kegan Award of the Society of American Archivists for its online resources.
+Densho's work in historic preservation and education has also been recognized by awards from NPower, the Washington State Historical Society, the Japanese American Citizens League, Humanities Washington, the American Library Association, Microsoft Technology for Good, and the Microsoft Alumni Foundation.